 THIS ARTICLE MAY CONTAIN AFFILIATE LINKS.
 CLICK HERE FOR DISCLOSURE

 Practicing your skills is the best way to feel confident in any driving situation so you can avoid this common RV mistake.
-Make sure you take advantage of any help provided and don’t leave the lot until you’ve practiced as much as possible to feel comfortable.
-For more information on driving an RV check out 11 Tips For Driving an RV.
+Make sure you take advantage of any help provided, and don’t leave the lot until you’ve practiced enough for your peace of mind.
+For more information on driving an RV, check out 11 Tips For Driving an RV.

-3. Backing up without help is a rookie RV mistake
+3. Backing up without assistance is a rookie RV mistake

 Backing up can be the most costly RV mistake.
-This may be a reason why so many RV parks are putting in more and more pull-thru sites.
-The best way to avoid going into a ditch, swiping another RV or a hitting a tree while backing up is to practice, practice, practice.
+I have found more and more RV parks are putting in pull-thru sites to accommodate novice drivers.
+The best way to avoid swiping another camper, careening into a ditch, or hitting a tree while backing up is practice, practice, PRACTICE!
 If your dealer does not provide free training classes on how to back up properly, find yourself an open parking lot where you can train like a pro with a friend or spouse.

-Patience, deep breaths and taking your time will go a long way to avoid any damage from this RV mistake.
-Check out These Pro Tips for Baking Up a Trailer provide expert advice with great visuals on the logistics of backing up.
+Taking your time and being patient with each other will go a long way to avoid any damage from this RV mistake.
+Check out These Pro Tips for Backing Up a Trailer for expert advice with great visuals on backing up.

-4. Ignoring weight limits is a dangerous RV mistake
+4. Disregarding weight limits is a dangerous RV mistake

 It may shock readers to note that the data actually reveals that over 50% of existing RVs exceed at least one safety rating, typically due to owner overload and mishandling of their stowed cargo.Gary Bunzer, RV Safety & Education Foundation (RVSEF)